-- The business fails to reach either the investment or payroll threshold required to receive the benefit of this incentive program. - Failure to meet investment or payroll requirements could necessitate the implementation of recapture provisions provided for in Section V of these regulations.
+• The business fails to reach either the investment or payroll threshold required to receive the benefit of this incentive program.

+Failure to meet investment or payroll requirements could necessitate the implementation of recapture provisions provided for in Section V of these regulations.

-Combination with other incentives: The investment income tax credit authorized by 15-4-2706(b), if approved by the Director, may be combined with:
+Combination with other incentives: The investment income tax credit authorized by §15-4-2706(b), if approved by the Director, may be combined with:

-- The payroll rebate (Create Rebate) authorized by 15-4-2707, if approved by the Director; - The sales and use tax refund for new and expanding eligible business (Tax Back) as authorized by 15-4-2706(d); - The research and development income tax incentive for university based research authorized by 15-4-2708(a); and - The research and development income tax incentive for in-house research authorized by 15-4-2708(b).
+- The payroll rebate (Create Rebate) authorized by §15-4-2707, if approved by the Director; - The research and development income tax incentive for university based research authorized by §15-4-2708(a); and - The research and development income tax incentive for in-house research authorized by §15-4-2708(b).